Codernob/Codernob/README.md

 ●	232nd out of 384 teams at Robi Datathon 2.0<br />
 ●	121st among 500+ teams at Code Samurai Online Preliminary Contest 2022<br />

-For any kind of queries, feel free to contact me at arnob319@gmail.com
+For any kind of queries, feel free to contact me at arnob@uap-bd.edu

 <!--
 **Codernob/Codernob** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.